Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 ### Interface

-Classes and structures are named using noun phrases, as well as protocols describing what an object is.
-Protocols which add abilities are named descriptively (e.g., `Sortable`).
-Protocols should not have the word `Protocol` at the end of the name.
-Instead, conforming types should have a specifying word in the name with Interface suffix
+Classes and structures should be named using noun phrases, similar to protocols that define what an object is.
+Protocols that add capabilities should be named descriptively (e.g., `Sortable`).
+Avoid ending protocol names with the word `Protocol`.
+Instead, conforming types should include a descriptive word in the name followed by the `Interface` suffix.

 **Preferred**:
 ```swift